 Our murals are designed to bring travelers off main interstates to travel the backroads…off the beaten path to discover the vast resources our area has to offer.
 Money spent in the towns that host the murals will directly benefit as the funds are given by visitors and not long-time residents.

-In 2019, our hope is to positively impact the aesthetics, activation, marketability and perception of one winner’s community; increase property values and serve as a catalyst for continued private sector investment through visible improvements.
+Our hope is to positively impact the aesthetics, activation, marketability and perception of each winner’s community; increase property values and serve as a catalyst for continued private sector investment through visible improvements.
 We hope that the mural will provide a visually-friendly environment for residents and visitors to dine, shop, work and live.

 Each mural tells a story

 Murals are created by the selected artist(s).
 Mural is custom-made for each location.
 From conception to installation, each mural will reflect the community’s unique history (i.e., prominent industry, local festival, folklore, etc.).
 Ideally, each mural would have historical significance and/or aesthetic quality.
 Scale and color are used to provide depth and perspective in the mural.

 No two murals are the same.
 Each mural is custom made, and each location has a specific wall upon which the mural can be installed.
 Community historical societies, libraries and archives will be relied upon to assist with themes and local images that will resonate with the community.
 Our murals resonate with consumers and community leaders, who appreciate our efforts to celebrate their communities.
 It is our hope that the mural will become a focal point in the community.

 Each mural includes a caption and credits the community organizations that partnered together to make the mural possible.
 The legend or mural key is installed next to the mural.